shashwatrathod/react-spacetime-fabric/packages/react-spacetime-fabric/README.md

 ## Performance Considerations

 - **Grid Spacing**: Lower values (20-30px) create more particles and are significantly more CPU-intensive.
 Use 35-50px for better performance.
-- **Signal Delay**: Enabling `enableSignalDelay` adds ~20% CPU overhead due to historical mouse position tracking.
+- **Signal Delay**: Enabling `signal.enabled` adds ~20% CPU overhead due to historical mouse position tracking.
-- **Motion-Only Rendering**: Setting `renderMotionOnly: true` can reduce render time by 50-70% by only drawing moving particles.
+- **Motion-Only Rendering**: Setting `render.motion.enabled: true` can reduce render time by 50-70% by only drawing moving particles.

 ## Browser Compatibility